Eastern Economic Corridor: Road

 The Ministry of Transport's plan to extend Motorway 7 (Bangkok-Chon Buri-Map Ta Phut) to connect U-Tapao International Airport with seaports and the Bangkok metropolitan area is aimed at integrating land transportation.

 Water

-A passenger-only ferry service from Pattaya to Hua Hin began operation on 12 January 2017 and is operated by Royal Passenger Liner.
+A passenger-only ferry service from Pattaya to Hua Hin began operation on 12 January 2017 but is no longer in operation.
+It was operated by Royal Passenger Liner.
 By road, the journey takes five to six hours.
 The ferry shortens travel time to about two hours, subject to sea conditions.
 The ferry cruises at 27 knots on the 113 km journey across the Gulf of Thailand with a maximum passenger capacity of 150 persons.
 Larger ferries carrying up to 260 people may be added to the service later.
 Ferries capable of carrying vehicles are projected for 2020.

 The Eastern Economic Corridor is served by two ports: Laem Chabang Port and Map Ta Phut Port.
 Laem Chabang Port is main international port from its opening in 1991.
 It is Thailand's largest port.
 The port occupies 2,572 acre and is capable of handling the largest (Post-Panamax) vessels.